gianlucagiacometti/web-toolbox/README.md

 transitionType: "fade"
 // Action: sets the transition type when the element shows or hides
 // Default value: "fade"
-// Accepted values: "fade", "slide",any non integer value defaults to 3 "" (the latter meaning that the element is either immediately shown or hidden)
+// Accepted values: "fade", "slide", "" (the latter meaning that the element is either immediately shown or hidden)
 // Note: any value different from "fade" and "slide" defaults to an empty string

 maxStackMembers: 5